bitburner-official/bitburner-src/src/Documentation/doc/basic/autocomplete.md

     enums:      // the ns.enums object with various in-game strings.
     filename:   // the name of the script file containing the autocomplete function.
     hostname:   // the name of the host server the script would be running on.
-    processes:  // a list of processes running on the current server.
+    processes:  // list of all processes running on the current server.
     servers:    // list of all servers in the game.
     txts:       // list of all text files on the current server.
     scripts:    // list of all scripts on the current server.